oddy-boop/Edusync-git/supabase/rls_policies.md

 **Step-by-Step Instructions:**

-1. Navigate to the **Storage** section in your Supabase dashboard and click on the `school-assets` bucket.
+1. Navigate to the **Storage** section in your Supabase dashboard.
+2. If it doesn't exist, create a new bucket named `school-assets` and make sure 'Public bucket' is checked.
-2. In the bucket details pane, click on the **Policies** tab.
+3. Click on the `school-assets` bucket to open its details pane, then click on the **Policies** tab.
-3.  **This is important:** You will likely see one or more default policies. **Delete ALL existing policies** on this bucket to avoid conflicts and to start fresh.
+4.  **This is important:** You will likely see one or more default policies. **Delete ALL existing policies** on this bucket to avoid conflicts.
-4. Now, create the two new policies below.
+5. Now, create the two new policies below.
 For each one, click `New policy` and choose `Create a policy from scratch`.

 **Policy #1: Allow Public Read Access**